MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 | Authentication method | Advantage |
 |-|-|
 | [Azure Cloud Shell](/azure/cloud-shell/overview) | Azure Cloud Shell automatically logs you in and is the easiest way to get started.
 | [Sign in interactively](./authenticate-azure-cli-interactively.md) | This is a good option when learning Azure CLI commands and running the Azure CLI locally.
 Login through your browser with the [az login](/cli/azure/reference-index#az-login) command.
+Interactive login also gives you a subscription selector to automatically set your default subscription.
 | [Sign in using a service principal](./authenticate-azure-cli-service-principal.md) | When you write scripts, using a service principal is the recommended approach.
 You grant just the appropriate permissions needed to a service principal keeping your automation secure.
 | [Sign in with a managed identity](./authenticate-azure-cli-managed-identity.md) | A common challenge for developers is the management of secrets, credentials, certificates, and keys used to secure communication between services.
 Using a managed identity eliminates the need for you to manage these credentials.